Ireland travel tips from a travel expert

 Ireland Travel Tips Five: Spend an evening at the local Irish pub

-DO spend an evening in the local pub.
+DO spend an evening in the local pub on your Ireland family vacation — yes, even with the kids.

 Ireland and pubs go together like fish and chips.
 You really can’t fully experience one without the other.
 Of course, Irish pubs and fish and chips go together quite nicely, too.